The current SPICE Toolkit version is N0066, released April 10, 2017

 NAIF has not yet implemented a Python binding to CSPICE, but a number of SPICE users have produced

 their own, partial interfaces.
 Links to two of these are found here.

 While NAIF has reason to believe these two products are of good quality, NAIF has not examined these for correctness or

 completeness, so potential users of these interfaces should take some caution.

-NAIF also has an "alpha-test" Java Native Interface (JNI) set of toolkits that are awaiting some documentation and a few code updates before becoming official products.
+NAIF has an "alpha-test" Java Native Interface (JNI) set of toolkits that are awaiting some documentation and a few code updates before becoming official products.
 But these have been in use for several years and are considered of sufficient quality to be released to interested persons.
-Contact NAIF if interested.
+Look here for these JNI toolkits.